learn-co-curriculum/dsc-data-analysis-python-intro/README.md

 ### Python Data Types and Control Structures

-In this section, our data is stored in data structures that are built into the Python language: numbers, strings, lists, dictionaries, etc. For example, if we have this table of data:
+In this lesson, our data is stored in data structures that are built into the Python language: numbers, strings, lists, dictionaries, etc. For example, if we have this table of data:

 | color  | number |
 | ------ | ------ |